Rock Creek (upper Missouri River tributary)

 Rock Creek is a stream in Fremont County, Iowa and Atchison County, Missouri in the United States.
-It is a tributary of the Missouri River.
+It is a tributary of the Missouri River and is 31.5 miles long, with 7 miles of its length being in Iowa and the rest in Missouri.

 Rock Creek was named for the rocky character of its creek bed.
+It is the namesake for the town of Rock Port, Missouri.